Zetaphor/NeosWebServers/README.md

 Additionally all clients will receive a `connected` and `disconnected` message whenever a client opens or closes a connection.
 The `connected` message is sent to the connecting client as well.

 This endpoint can be accessed by connecting your websocket client to `ws://localhost:8080/chat`

+### Chat Echo Server

+This endpoint is identical to the Chat Server endpoint, except it sends the input back to the receiver in addition to broadcasting to all connected clients.

+This endpoint can be accessed by connecting your websocket client to `ws://localhost:8080/chat-echo`

 ### Chat ID Server